lesindatawizard/D46-Python-Assignments/README.md

 4. Exercise 4: Wrote a Python program to filter out the prime numbers from a given list of integers using the filter() function.
 5. Exercise 5: Wrote a Python program to convert a list of strings to uppercase using the map() function.

+# Assignment 6

+Report on OOPs python part using Python

+# Steps Done

+1. Exercise 1: Build a program to manage a university's course catalog.
+Defined a base class Course that has the following properties: course_code: a string representing the course code course_name: a string representing the course name, credit_hours: an integer representing the credit hours for the course.
+Defined two subclasses CoreCourse and ElectiveCourse, which inherit from the Course class.
+CoreCourse should have an additional property required_for_major which is a boolean representing whether the course is required for a particular major.
+ElectiveCourse should have an additional property elective_type which is a string representing the type of elective.

+#  Assignment 6 (Employee)

+Report on OOPs python part using Python

+# Steps Done

+1. Exercise 2: Created a Python module named employee that contains a class Employee with attributes name, salary and methods get_name() and get_salary().
+Wrote a program to use this module to create an object of the Employee class and display its name and salary.